(The last chapter of Akayama DanJay.)

 She raised the longest feather on her left wing, where the pilots of the Hurricane sat nude in a little air-bubble.

 “Understand, o Hurricane, there’s not one drop of consciousness lost with you.
-Your pilots are safe and sound.
+Your pilots are safe and sound, not cancelled at all.
+We are united!
 The same algorithm which will recreate all Earth’s life also allowed me to separate and reconstruct Uzumaki’s constituent parts so we can put them on trial eighty years too late—I suppose I’ll be on trial, too, as your creator.
 The algorithm will even let me show you your reduced form, condensed into a compact representation of your being.”
 She shook her other sleeve and a tiny green speck fell onto the longest feather of her right wing.
 “The first golden-winged Zephyr was so large because it accounted for so much variation in Earth’s life, including the worms which we all share.
 The remaining Zephyrs were smaller, a fox, a man, a worm, but when they worked together, these basic forms became bigger than the universe.
 But you?
 You alone, minus the worms you share with everyone else?”

 She showed the Hurricane, and its pilots, the tiny green speck.
 It was a frog.
 It was almost cute.